HRKings/dnd5e-foundryvtt-itemcollection/README.md

 The - next to the item exports the single item to the characters inventory if the items is owned by a character.

-The -Unequip button will unequip the item from your inventory (setting its weight to 0), it wont remove it.
-If the bag has a capacity of 0 (infinite) you cannot unequip it.
-When unequipped it changes to +Equip.
+The -Unequip checkbox will unequip the item from your inventory (setting its weight to 0), it wont remove it.

 The *Compact button compacts all items into a single line with the correct quantity.
 For spells, there is no quantity, so this acts as deduplicate.
 Since the list is always sorted you can use this to tidy up your spell book.